Grief Counselor in Menlo Park

 What Changes

 One client told me she spent years trying to logic her way through grief, staying busy so she didn't have to feel it.
-Through our work she was able to actually sit with what she was feeling without being consumed by it, and for the first time she could let herself grieve without falling apart.
+Through our work she was able to sit with what she was feeling without being consumed by it.
+She could let herself grieve without falling apart, something she hadn't been able to do before we started.
 Another described realizing he had been carrying guilt for years that wasn't his to carry, and slowly letting that weight shift.
 What clients tell me most often is that the grief doesn't disappear, but it stops running everything.
 They can carry it without it taking over their life.

 If you've been carrying this longer than you thought you would, I'd like to talk.
 Book a free consultation and we'll figure out together whether this work makes sense for where you are now.